Set up with little support (4)

 'set' is the definition.

 The answer and definition are different parts of speech.
-However, past participle verbs and adjectives can sometimes mean the same thing.
+However, adjectives and past participle verbs can occasionally mean the same thing.

 'up with little support' is the wordplay.

-'up' becomes 'd' (I can't justify this - if you can you should believe this answer much more).
+'up' becomes 'd' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'little support' becomes 'tee'.